awsdocs/aws-directory-service-admin-guide/doc_source/simple_ad_join_linux_instance.md

 Indicates that users should only be allowed access to the instance if they are a member of a specific group\.

 *cn*
-The canonical name of the group that should have access\.
+The common name of the group that should have access\.
 In this example, the group name is *admins*\.

 *ou*
 This is the organizational unit in which the above group is located\.
 In this example, the OU is *Testou*\.